v1kt0r1337/ParkingLotTracker/README.md

 1. Try to include a clear description of your pull request in the description.
    It should include the basic "what" and "why"s for the request.
-2. The tests should pass as best as you can.
-See the [Running tests](#running-tests) section on hwo to run the different tests.
-GitHub will automatically run the tests as well (soon to be implemented), to act as a safety net.
-3. The pull request should include tests for the change.
+2. The pull request should include tests for the change.
 A new feature should have tests for the new feature and bug fixes should include a test that fails without the corresponding code change and passes after they are applied.
-4. If the pull request is a new feature, please be sure to include all appropriate documentation additions in the `Readme.md` file as well.
+3. If the pull request is a new feature, please be sure to include all appropriate documentation additions in the `Readme.md` file as well.

 ## Versioning